adobe-target/documentation/personalize-layouts.md

 ## Validate the Search Offer

 Select San Diego as your destination and search for available buses.
 On the results screen, you should see the "use filters" message.
-If you're a returning user after 30 days of inactivity, no message will appear here since default content is set for this location (which is blank):
+If you're a returning user after 5 or more app launches, no message will appear here since default content is set for this location (which is blank):

 ![Validate Search Offer](assets/layout_search_validate.jpg)